dinhhung2512/Archon/README.md

 #   The lower this number, the more error messages about outages you will see in the event of an outage.
 outageStatusUpdateInterval: 300

-# Total Plots Size In (Unit): These are used for calculating dynamic deadlines, different units are provided for convenience.
+# Total Plots Size In (Unit): These are used for calculating dynamic deadlines, and submitting your plot capacity to HDPool/HPool; Different units are provided only for convenience.
 # These options are all optional, if more than one is specified, they will be *ADDED TOGETHER*, so don't fill each one out with your total plots size!
 Eg: 10 TiB + 3 TB + 1024 GiB + 8000 GB = 21.0044417195022106170654296875 TiB
+# IF YOU ARE MINING VIA HPOOL OR HDPOOL, YOU MUST SPECIFY YOUR PLOT SIZE HERE!
+(At least until I implement automatically summing it up)
 totalPlotsSizeInTebibytes: 10    # 10 TiB
 #totalPlotsSizeInTerabytes: 3     # 3 TB (2.72 TiB)
 #totalPlotsSizeInGibibytes: 1024  # 1024 GiB (1 TiB)